dataeducator/Image_Classification_with_Deep_Learning/README.md

 ## Insights
 - For the "NORMAL" class, the revised model exhibits significantly higher precision, recall, and F1-score values, indicating a more accurate identification of normal cases.
-- For the "PNEUMONIA" class, the revised model demonstrates improved performance across all metrics for the " PNEUMONIA " class, suggesting it is more effective at detecting pneumonia cases than the baseline model.
+- For the "PNEUMONIA" class, the revised model demonstrates improved performance across all metrics, suggesting it is more effective at detecting pneumonia cases than the baseline model.
 - Overall, the revised model achieves a substantially higher accuracy of 89% compared to the baseline model's 59%, highlighting its superior performance.

 The Confusion Matrix for our Test set is shown here: